Liam Lawson.

 1. Who is Liam Lawson?

-Liam Lawson is a New Zealand driver, born on February 11, 2002 in Hastings.
-He competes in Formula 1 with Red Bull after being part of the Red Bull Junior Team program.
+Liam Lawson is a New Zealand racing driver, born on February 11, 2002 in Hastings.
+He competes in Formula 1 for Racing Bulls after having been part of the Red Bull Junior Team program.

 2. Liam Lawson's junior journey

 Lawson made his single-seater debut in the Formula First Manfield Winter Series with Sabre Motorsport in 2015.
 He joined the NZ Formula First Championship (Formula Vee) a few months later with the same team.
-The New Zealander finished as the best rookie with a sixth place in the drivers' standings.
-The following year, Lawson took part in the New Zealand Formula Ford Championship: he became the youngest driver to win the title in the series and also in the history of Formula Ford.
+The New Zealander finished as the top rookie, placing sixth in the Drivers' Championship.
+The following year, Lawson competed in the New Zealand Formula Ford Championship, becoming the youngest driver to win the series title and also the youngest in Formula Ford history.

 Lawson Formula Ford